 The difference between the Levitical priesthood and Christ is the principle upon which His priesthood was established.
 His priesthood was established based on the power inherent in His life (Ps 110:4).
 He is a priest “forever.”
-Only Jesus could match the prophesy of that Psalm.
+Only Jesus could match the prophecy of that psalm.

 according to the power [effectiveness] of an endless life.